 How to publish your MSIX package to the Microsoft Store?

-You have just made your MSIX application, and now you want to share it with the rest of the world.
-One of the best places to publish it is in Microsoft Store.
-Why?
+You've finished building your MSIX application, and it's time to share it with the rest of the world.

-- Automatic Digital Signing - MSIX requires digital signing and, by publishing it to the Store, your app gets signed automatically.
-Therefore you don’t need to buy a third-party CA (certification authority), and your app will have the credibility of being secure in case you use your own certification.
+- Automatic Digital Signing - MSIX requires digital signing and, by publishing it to Microsoft Store, your app gets signed automatically.
+Therefore, you don’t need to buy a third-party CA (certification authority), and your app will have the credibility of being secure in case you use your own certification.

-- Microsoft Store is a marketplace - You don’t need to create an e-commerce website properly configured so you can sell the app.
-A simple web-site where you present your product, will do it.
+- Microsoft Store is a marketplace - You don’t need to create an e-commerce website to sell the app.
+A simple website where you present your product does the trick.

-- Great Exposure - Microsoft Store has notoriety and has numerous users therefore you get exposure.
-Of course, you can advertise your published app to get more downloads and sales.
+- Great Exposure - Microsoft Store has notoriety and already has a great amount of users which can be helpful in getting exposure.
+Also, you can advertise your published app to get more downloads and sales.

-In this article, we will guide you on how to publish successfully an MSIX application by using our own app as an example: Hover.
+Taking those into account, if you want to know exactly how to move forward, , we will guide you on how to successfully publish an MSIX application using our own app as an example: Hover.

-Hover is a free tool developed by Advanced Installer’s team that allows you to run natively installed applications inside an MSIX/App-V container.Available to download here.
+Hover is a free tool developed by the Advanced Installer’s team that allows you to run natively installed applications inside an MSIX/App-V container.It's available to download here.

 1. Get registered